PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-08 13:00:26
+Last updated: 2024-04-08 13:01:00
-Random Quote: You don't get to blame your problems on anyone but yourself. - Allison Hargreeves
+Random Quote: Ted: "What do you say?"Robin: "Yes!
+No!
+I don't know..."Ted: "Those are the three options." - Ted Mosby